Centuro Global, June 13, 2019

 There is a growing desire among young startups to sell off large chunks of equity to the highest or (even worse) first bidder.
 If you’ve created something worth investing in, it’s in everyone’s interest to find the ideal funding option for your startup.

-Here are a few tips on route to raising you can adopt:
+Here are a few tips on the route to raising you can adopt:

 (1) Bossing Competitions